Skip to Main Content

 Goal 7: Affordable clean energy | Databases and Statistics

-Clean Energy Regulator Data and Information
+Clean Energy Regulator Data and Information This link opens in a new window

 The Clean Energy Regulator is required by legislation to publish certain information including: the "National Greenhouse and Energy Reporting scheme" data and the Australian "Renewable Energy Target" data.